Jeunese/jeunese.github.io/docs/get-started.md

 Investigate the existing tools at the company for whom you're writing documentation to see what you might be able to leverage and integrate.
 Many people are passionate about the topics you write, so link with other colleagues and communities, such as PMs and test engineers, and try to get stakeholder buy-in.

-There are five high-level tasks involved in getting started with product documentation:
+There are six high-level tasks involved in getting started with product documentation:

+1. Decide what to document.
+1. Decide how to present it.
-1. Do the groundwork (define your goals).
+1. Plan your documentation.
-1. Create a content framework and strategy.
 1. Create the content.
 1. Implement the content.
 1. Analyse the documentation.

-## 1. Do the groundwork (define your goals)
+## 1. Decide what to document

 Do the work that will help you define your documentation goals.
-This starts with conducting discovery research, which you can then also apply at [Step 2](/get-started?id=_2-create-a-content-framework-and-strategy).
+This starts with conducting discovery research, which you can then also apply at [Step 3](/get-started?id=_3-plan-your-content).

 ### Conduct discovery research